openvinotoolkit/openvino_tensorflow/README.md

    to use the following steps to install this:

         pip install tensorflow==1.11.0rc2
-   Note: When TensorFlow release version `v1.11.0` is available, the installation update your version of TensorFlow using the following command:
+   Note: When TensorFlow release version `v1.11.0` is available, update your version of TensorFlow using the following command:

         pip install -U tensorflow